Publications Reporting Clinical Results with UltraGuideCTR™

 Expert Rev Med Devices.
 2022 Mar;19(3):273-280. doi: 10.1080/17434440.2022.2048816.
 Epub 2022 Mar 10.
 PMID: 35236202.

-Multicenter pragmatic study of 373 patients/427 hands with 6-month follow-up.
+Multicenter pragmatic study of 373 patients/427 hands with 6-month follow-up following CTR-US using UltraGuideCTR.
 Procedures were performed at 24 different sites, 88% were performed using only local anesthesia and 25% of hands were performed as simultaneous bilateral procedures.
-Nearly 2/3 of physicians has performed <20 procedures prior to first patients enrolling in the database.
+Nearly 2/3 of physicians had performed <20 procedures prior to first patients enrolling in the database.
 QDASH, BCTQ-SSS and BCTQ-FSS scores were significantly improved by 2 weeks, continued to improve throughout the 6-month follow-up, and exceeded minimal clinically important differences.
 Median return to normal activities was 3 days, and median return to work was 5 days (48% of working patients were manual laborers), both of which compared favorably to historical controls for OCTR/mOCTR.
 No neurovascular complications occurred.
 One patient had revision surgery due to persistent symptoms attributed to an incomplete release.

 Clinical Results of Ultrasound-Guided Carpal Tunnel Release Performed by a Primary Care Sports Medicine Physician